[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 - Still need to dodge big boss attacks and one-shots

 - Soulrend damage drops off in groups as we aren't scaling it too high.
-Herald still one shots things.
+It should be enough to clear t16's comfortably.
+100% delirious juiced t16's will likely not go well.

 - Single-target dps ceiling is not as high as a dedicated herald build